 He has won fellowships from the National Endowment for the Arts and the Artist Trust of Washington and three Pushcart Prizes in poetry.
 His work also appears in The Pushcart Book of Poetry: The Best Poems from the First Thirty Years of the Pushcart Prize, as well as other anthologies including Lyric Postmodernisms: An Anthology of Contemporary Innovative Poetries; Under 35: The New Generation of American Poets; Under the Rock Umbrella: Contemporary Poets from 1951-1977;American Alphabets: 25 Contemporary Poets; Poems of Devotion;Before the Door of God: An Anthology of Devotional Poetry; and More Truly and More Strange: 100 Contemporary American Self-Portrait Poems.
 His poems appear widely in such journals as The Kenyon Review, Southern Review, New American Writing, Field, Georgia Review, New England Review, and Yale Review.

-Beasley grew up in Macon, Georgia, and now lives in Bellingham, Washington, where he is a professor of English at Western Washington University.
-He lives with his wife, poet and nonfiction author Suzanne Paola, and their son Jin.
+Beasley grew up in Macon, Georgia, and now lives in Bellingham, Washington.
+He is a professor of English at Western Washington University and, in 2013, recipient of the university’s Peter J. Elich Excellence in Teaching Award.
+He lives with his wife, poet, novelist, and nonfiction author Suzanne Paola, and their son Jin.